-Shareholders will be asked to approve an ordinary resolution set forth below (the "Option Plan Resolution") approving the Company's existing 10% rolling incentive stock option plan (the "Option Plan"), which was previously approved by the shareholders of the Company at the Company's annual general and special meeting held on September 21, 2018 and must be re-approved at the Company's next annual general meeting.
+Shareholders will be asked to approve an ordinary resolution set forth below (the "Option Plan Resolution") approving the Company's existing 10% rolling incentive stock option plan (the "Option Plan"), which was previously approved by the shareholders of the Company at the Company's annual general meeting held on December 9, 2020 and must be re-approved at the Company's next annual general meeting.

-The Option Plan provides that the board of directors of the Company (the "Board") may from time to time, in its discretion, grant to directors, senior officers, employees, management company employees and consultants of the Company and its subsidiaries (collectively the "Eligible Persons").
+The Option Plan provides that Board may from time to time, in its discretion, grant to directors, senior officers, employees, management company employees and consultants of the Company and its subsidiaries (collectively the "Eligible Persons").
 The purpose of the Option Plan is to give to Eligible Persons, as additional compensation, the opportunity to participate in the success of the Company by granting to such individuals options, exercisable over periods of up to five years as determined by the Board, to buy shares of the Company at a price not less than the market price prevailing on the date the option is granted less applicable discount, if any, permitted by the policies of the TSX Venture Exchange (the "TSXV") and approved by the Board.